Guillermo Coria: Personal life

 Coria was named after French Open champion and compatriot Guillermo Vilas.
 He began to play tennis at the age of three, not long after learning how to walk, when his father Oscar, a tennis coach, introduced the game to him.
 His mother Graciela is a housewife.
-He was the oldest of three brothers in his family.
+He was the eldest of three brothers in his family.

 Coria attended preschool with David Nalbandian in Argentina (their ages are 12 days apart).
 He admired Andre Agassi and Marcelo Ríos while growing up.
 He enjoys playing soccer and he is a well-known River Plate fan.
 Coria married Carla Francovigh on 27 December 2003.
 They have a son named Thiago, born on 12 April 2012.
 A daughter, Delfina, was born on 4 October 2013.

 As of 2010, Coria was coaching his younger brother Federico Coria.

 As of 2016, Coria has been traveling around Argentina managing the government-funded program "Our Tennis" whose purpose is to promote the sport, and identify and develop talent among children and teens.